John J. Marchi: Early life, education, and military service

-Marchi died on April 25, 2009, due to complications of pneumonia, while vacationing in Lucca, Italy, with his wife and other family members.

-Professional Life
+Professional life

-Marchi was first elected on November 6, 1956, after having served as a Senate aide.
-He was a member of the New York State Senate from 1957 to 2006, sitting in the 171st, 172nd, 173rd, 174th, 175th, 176th, 177th, 178th, 179th, 180th, 181st, 182nd, 183rd, 184th, 185th, 186th, 187th, 188th, 189th, 190th, 191st, 192nd, 193rd, 194th, 195th and 196th New York State Legislatures.
+Marchi was first elected to the New York State Senate on November 6, 1956 after having served as a Senate aide.
+He was a member of the New York State Senate from 1957 to 2006.

 Marchi was active in conservative issues, particularly of a fiscal nature, during his long Senate tenure.
 Marchi wrote the state laws to help New York City recover from its fiscal crisis and near bankruptcy in the 1970s.

 Marchi ran twice for Mayor of New York City.
 He won a surprise upset over Mayor John V. Lindsay in the 1969 Republican primary.
 He ran in the general election against Lindsay, who was still the Liberal Party nominee, and Democratic Comptroller Mario Procaccino.
 Marchi and Procaccino lost to Lindsay.

 Marchi was the Republican nominee again in 1973, but he lost to Comptroller Abraham D. Beame, the Democrat that Lindsay had defeated in 1965, while he came in ahead of Mario Biaggi and Albert H. Blumenthal.
 Previously, he ran unsuccessfully as the Republican nominee for Borough President of Staten Island in 1961.

 Marchi worked to improve public education in the 1980s and was appointed as Chairman of the Temporary State Commission on New York City School Governance in 1989.
 This commission conducted a two-year study on the control and governance in New York City schools and provided recommendations to the New York State Legislature on improving administration and public participation in the school system.
 Senator Marchi also provided assistance to the College of Staten Island so that the school could obtain the land of the former Willowbrook State School for a campus.

 Marchi was a longtime advocate for the secession of Staten Island from New York City.
 He wrote a law which backed a secession referendum in 1993.
 While the referendum passed, the legislature has not allowed Staten Island to become its own city.
 As a part of his Staten Island secession work, Marchi drafted a model charter for a new City of Staten Island.
 Marchi also drafted the law to close the Fresh Kills Landfill on Staten Island.

 Marchi was the only Republican member of the State Senate who opposed the death penalty.

 Marchi was a member of the executive committee and the Board of Governors of the Council of State Governments.
 He was appointed by U.S. President Richard M. Nixon to the National Advisory Committee on Drug Abuse Prevention.